General Data Protection Regulation from 25th May 2018

 What we shall do

-We shall acknowledge your complaint within two working days and aim to have looked into your complaint within ten working days of the date when you raised it with us.
+We shall acknowledge your complaint within three working days and aim to have looked into your complaint within ten working days of the date when you raised it with us.
 We shall then be in a position to offer you an explanation, or a meeting with the people involved.

 When we look into your complaint we shall aim to: